 Privacy Policy

-When you visit our website https://www.juliettetassy.com, cookies (and other tracers) are placed or read on the device you are using (your computer, mobile phone or tablet).
-This charter explains what types of cookies we use and for what purposes.
+When you visit our website https://www.juliettetassy.com, cookies (and other tracking technologies) are placed or read on the device you are using (your computer, mobile phone, or tablet).
+This policy explains what types of cookies we use and for what purposes.

-We also explain your rights regarding these cookies and how you can exercise them.
-This charter gives you additional information to that which you find in the cookie banner that you see when you browse our site.
+We also explain what your rights are regarding these cookies and how you can exercise them.
+This policy provides additional information to that found in the cookie banner you see when you browse our site.

 Who is responsible for this charter?